-Technological advance in the past several decades have brought a variety of changes that affect the collection, manipulation and analysis of data (this list is taken from Maindonald, 2005):
+Technological advance in the past several decades have brought a variety of changes that affect the collection, manipulation and analysis of data (this list is taken from Maindonald , 2005):

 - Large datasets that have been created by automation of data collection, and by the merging of existing databases, bring new challenges.
 The challenge may be to obtain forms of data summary that are suitable for analysis, and/or to handle the sheer bulk of the data.
-Or, as in the analysis of genomic expression array or other data where the number of outcome measures is large, the data may require substantial adaptation of existing analysis methods. - There are new types of data, derived for example from documents, images and web pages. - New data analysis methodologies often allow analyses that make better use of the data, more directly attuned to the questions of scientific interest, than was readily possible 15 years ago. - Advances in statistical methodology have widened the gap between those application area specialists whose statistical knowledge has not advanced much in the past decade, and those professionals who are fully au fait with modern methods. - New statistical technologies that combine data from multiple studies in a single analysis may allow the detection of patterns that were not apparent from the individual studies.
-They may resolve apparent discrepancies between results from the separate analyses.
+Or, as in the analysis of genomic expression array or other data where the number of outcome measures is large, the data may require substantial adaptation of existing analysis methods. - There are new types of data, derived for example from documents, images and web pages. - New data analysis methodologies often allow analyses that make better use of the data, more directly attuned to the questions of scientific interest, than was readily possible 15 years ago. - Advances in statistical methodology have widened the gap between those whose statistical knowledge has not advanced much in the past decade, and those professionals who are fully au fait with modern methods. - New statistical "meta-analysis" approaches that combine data from multiple studies into a single analysis may allow the detection of patterns that were not apparent from the individual studies.
+They may resolve some discrepancies between the separate analyses, while raising further questions.
+Note however that meta-analysis typically has complications that make automation hazardous.

-Daryl Pregibon's has defined data mining as "Statistics at scale and speed".
-This may be as apt as any definition that is available.
+Daryl Pregibon's definition of data mining as "Statistics at scale and speed" may be as apt as any.
 Scale and speed create, inevitably, a large demand for automation.
 The skill lies in knowing what to automate, when to call on the skill of the human expert, and in the use of tabular and graphical summaries that will assist the judgment of skilled data analysts or call attention to features of the data that might not otherwise be obvious.
-Arguably, this does not give enough weight to areas of investigation in which researchers from a computer science tradition have taken a lead.
+The demand for scale, speed and automation has created many opportunities for researchers from a computer science tradition to take a lead role.1